awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 RDS for PostgreSQL 9\.6 is deprecated as of January 18, 2022\.
 For more information, see [Deprecation of PostgreSQL version 9\.6](#PostgreSQL.Concepts.General.DBVersions.Deprecation96)\.
 The information following is retained for historical purposes only\.

-The following tables show PostgreSQL extensions for PostgreSQL version 9\.6\.x that are currently supported by PostgreSQL on Amazon RDS\.
+The following tables show PostgreSQL extensions for PostgreSQL version 9\.6\.x that are currently supported by RDS for PostgreSQL\.
 "N/A" indicates that the extension is not available for that PostgreSQL version\.
 For more information on PostgreSQL extensions, see [Packaging related objects into an extension](https://www.postgresql.org/docs/9.6/static/extend-extensions.html)\.

 | Extension | 9\.6\.23 | 9\.6\.22 | 9\.6\.20 | 9\.6\.19 | 9\.6\.18 | 9\.6\.17 | 9\.6\.16 | 9\.6\.15 | 9\.6\.14 | 9\.6\.12 | 9\.6\.11 | 9\.6\.10 | 9\.6\.9 | 9\.6\.8 | 9\.6\.6 | 9\.6\.5 | 9\.6\.3 | 9\.6\.2 | 9\.6\.1 |